Registration

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-All students must have liability insurance as part of their studies (see the University of Montpellier’s internal regulations).
+All students must have civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).

 Important:

-• Be careful not to over-insure yourself: before taking out a policy, check first to see if your comprehensive home insurance or renters’ insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.
+- Be careful not to over-insure yourself: Before purchasing any policy, check first to see if your comprehensive home insurance or renters insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.

-• The certificate must be valid as of the date of registration and must include your first and last name.
+- The certificate must be valid as of the date of registration and must include your first and last name.

-• Professional liability insurance does not meet the requirements for administrative registration.
+- Professional liability insurance does not correspond to the application submitted for administrative registration.

-• Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these documents is acceptable.
+- Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these two documents is acceptable.

-• The certificate must include the words “civil liability.”
+- The certificate must include the words “civil liability.”

 Student Life and Campus Services (CVEC)

-Before enrolling at the university, you must log in to the website cvec.etudiant.gouv.fr to review the steps you need to take.
+Before enrolling at the university, you must log in to the cvec.etudiant.gouv.fr website to review the steps you need to take.

-2. Keep your certificate; you will be asked to provide it when you register, regardless of whether you are exempt from the fee or not: the certificate is required.
+- Keep your certificate; you will be asked to provide it when you register, whether or not you are exempt from the fee: the certificate is required.

-3. Please complete your registration or re-registration in accordance with the procedures established by the UFR STAPS
+- Please complete your registration or re-registration in accordance with the procedures established by the UFR STAPS

 Depending on your situation, either:

-• You will be asked to pay a flat fee of €105
+- You will be asked to pay a flat fee of 105€.

-• you will be exempt
+- you will be exempt

-If you enroll in multiple programs during the same academic year, this fee is only due at the time of your first enrollment.
+If you enroll in multiple programs during the same academic year, this fee is due only at the time of your first enrollment.

-CROUS Grants / Refunds
+CROUS Grants / Reimbursement

 I haven’t received my CROUS notification yet, but I’m registering now.
 What should I do?